bitpay/csharp-bitpay-client/BitPaySetup/GUIDE.md

 ### Select/Create a private key

 **Generate Private Key** option in the main menu

+**IMPORTANT:** This Private Key is used to sign every request to the BitPay API and it can not be shared or exposed under any circumstances.

 The first option in the menu will ask you to provide the path and filename to a existing private key file, if you did not create a private key yet, the new key will be stored in the given path with the given name.